mewa/mewa.github.io/_posts/2017-05-14-hello-world.md

 categories: [Hello world, x86 assembly]
 comments: true
 ---
 It is a long honored tradition for IT texts to start with these famous words.
-Over the years, the languages have evolved, so did the paradigms, by which we write our code -- yet almost every book or tutorial, on any language, still begins with this simple piece of *software*.
+Over the years, the languages have evolved, so did the paradigms by which we write our code -- yet almost every book or tutorial, on any language, still begins with this simple piece of *software*.

 Since I don't want to stir things up and be some kind of a rebel this blog shall not be different -- in this particular case.
 <!--more-->